demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 Check the [fetch history](#fetch-history) for the following:

-1. Temporary error from the API - Sometimes fetch mechanism can encounter temporary issues when calling the API, such issues will usually appear once or twice before getting back to fetch normally and will contain the 500 (internal server) error.
+1. Getting 500 errors from the API - Sometimes fetch mechanism can encounter temporary issues when calling the API, such issues will usually appear once or twice before getting back to fetch normally and will contain the 500 (internal server) error.
-2. Params collision - In some integrations, there are params that can’t be configured together and will throw an error if they do.
-The error should appear in the fetch history and should be informative about which two params can’t be configured together.
-3. Error from the API related to malformed params - Sometimes an error can come up from the API informing us that there was an issue with the params passed as part of the request, this error usually occurs in integrations where there’s a free-text filter param that might be malformed, double check all params are correct and ensure the error message doesn’t point to such issue.
+2. Error from the API related to malformed params - Sometimes an error can come up from the API informing us that there was an issue with the params passed as part of the request, this error usually occurs in integrations where there’s a free-text filter param that might be malformed, double check all params are correct and ensure the error message doesn’t point to such issue.
-4. Error from the API, getting 429 (rate limit) error - Some APIs have a rate limiter in their system configured to a certain value that might be reached. when getting 429 try to increase the fetch interval as it will result less calls in a certain amount of time, and raise the limit as it usually affect the number of calls due to the data being fetched in less time.
+3. Getting 429 (rate limit) error - Some APIs have a rate limiter in their system configured to a certain value that might be reached. when getting 429 try to increase the fetch interval as it will result less calls in a certain amount of time, and raise the limit as it usually affect the number of calls due to the data being fetched in less time.

 #### Reset last run